bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Using pandas
 ~~~~~~~~~~~~

-`pandas`_ is a powerful and popular tool for analyzing tabular and time
+`pandas`_ is a powerful and popular tool for analyzing tabular and time series
-series data in Python.
-While you don't have to use it, it makes working
-with Bokeh easier.
+data in Python.
+While not necessary, it can make working with Bokeh easier.

 For example, you can use the ``GroupBy`` objects offered by pandas to
-initialize a ``ColumnDataSource`` and automatically create columns for
+initialize a ``ColumnDataSource`` and automatically create columns for many
-many statistical parameters, such as group mean and count.
-You can also
+statistical parameters, such as group mean and count.
+You can also pass these
-pass these ``GroupBy`` objects as a ``range`` argument to ``figure``.
+``GroupBy`` objects as a ``range`` argument to ``figure``.

-Here's how you can leverage `pandas`_ to your advantage:

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_pandas_groupby_colormapped.py
     :source-position: above

 The example above groups data by the column ``'cyl'``, which is why the
 ``ColumnDataSource`` includes this column.
 It also adds associated columns
-to non-grouped categories such as ``'mpg'`` providing, for instance, a mean
+to non-grouped categories such as ``'mpg'``, providing, for instance, a mean
 number of miles per gallon in the ``'mpg_mean'`` column.

 This also works with multi-level groups.
 The example below groups the same